alexandreroman/spring-on-k8s/README.md

 This command will take care of building a Docker image containing a base image, a JRE, and this image will be optimized (unzipped JAR file, different layers for app/config/lib).

+As you can see, you don't need a `Dockerfile` when using Cloud-Native Buildpacks for building a Docker image: that's magic!

 ## Deploying to Kubernetes